Find out if you need to pay Capital Gains Tax if you're not resident in the UK and are selling a UK residential property.

 - personal representative of a non-resident who has died

-- non-resident who’s a partner in a partnership
+- non-resident who’s in a partnership

 - non-resident trustee